fixcer/go-echo-template/README.md

 # Golang Backend Template Service

-A Go (Golang) Backend Template project with Gin, Postgres.
+A Go (Golang) Backend Template project with Echo, Postgres.

 **You can use this project as a template to build your backend project in the Go language on top of this project.**

 ## Major Packages used in this project

-- **gin**: Gin is an HTTP web framework written in Go (Golang).
-It features a Martini-like API with much better performance -- up to 40 times faster.
-If you need a smashing performance, get yourself some Gin.
+- **echo**: Echo is a fast and unfancy HTTP server framework for Go.
 - **oapi-codegen**: OpenAPI/Swagger code generator for Go.
 - **sqlc**: Generate type-safe Go from SQL.
 - **wire**: Compile-time Dependency Injection for Go.